 Approximations of Light

-She is working on a book about the intersection of family and national secrets in the nuclear city of Oak Ridge, Tennessee.
+She worked on a book about the intersection of family and national secrets in the nuclear city of Oak Ridge, Tennessee.
 She is interested in the stories we tell about ourselves, personally, publicly, culturally, the stories institutions tell, and the intersections and fissures between them.
-In Cassis, she plans to research the ITER project, the world's largest experimental fusion reactor, which proposes to build a star on Earth, while meditating on the characteristics, causes, and consequences of brilliance, both literal and figurative.
+In Cassis, she did some research about the ITER project, the world's largest experimental fusion reactor, which proposes to build a star on Earth, while meditating on the characteristics, causes, and consequences of brilliance, both literal and figurative.